SHIINA96/IoT_System_with_ESP32/README.md

 5. In case you don't know how to manipulate SQL with terminal, please use MySQL Workbench
 6. [Dr.Bell's MySQl_connector_Arduino](https://github.com/ChuckBell/MySQL_Connector_Arduino)
 7. A little bit of C language coding, a bit of luck and some magic

+Do notice, DO NOT USING GPIO12 AS ANY OUTPUT OR INPUT.
+This may cause ESP32 pullup the flash and refuse Arduino IDE write or read the memory

+Do notice, DO NOT USING GPIO34 & GPIO35 otherwise the LCD can not working properly